 Whether you have fibromyalgia or you know someone who does, there are certain things that it is important for everyone to know about this chronic health condition.
-We are about to reveal some important knowledge, including the fact that natural relief is available to patients who are suffering from an underlying problem that is frequently overlooked.
+We are about to reveal some important knowledge, including the fact that natural relief is available to patients who are suffering from an underlying problem that we frequently overlook.

 #1 Fibromyalgia Pain Is Widespread, But Also Focused on 18 Tender Points

-While the pain of fibromyalgia can occur anywhere in the body and is often widespread, there are also 18 specific tender points that are associated with the condition.
+While pain can occur anywhere in the body, there are 18 specific tender points of fibromyalgia.
 The interesting thing about those points is that four of them are in the neck and a total of 14 are along the spine.
 This hints at an underlying spinal issue that leads to this neurological condition.
 Keep in mind that fibromyalgia pain is related to the central nervous system and is not due to inflammation as is the case with most other chronic pain conditions.

 #2 For Some Patients Fibromyalgia Is a Secondary Condition

 While most people who have fibromyalgia are primarily dealing with this chronic health problem, others have multiple chronic ailments.
 For example, if you have a condition like lupus or rheumatoid arthritis, you are more likely also to develop fibromyalgia.
 While chronic pain is an overlapping symptom, the patient is actually suffering from two unique chronic ailments.

 #3 Misdiagnosis or Lack of Diagnosis Is Common